tibetiroka/ESManager/README.md

 - Download the latest continuous
 - Download any pull request, release, or the latest release
-- Build any branch, PR or release from source
+- Build any branch, PR, commit or release from source
   - Supports forked repositories
 - Pull from multiple sources and merge them automatically
   - Look out for merge conflicts